 This small park is located in the South Lawndale community.
-The park features basketball courts, bleachers and checker/chess tables.
+The park is 0.71 acres and it features basketball courts, bleachers and checker/chess tables.
 Patrons are encouraged to bring their own boards and pieces when using the chess tables.

 While there is no structured programming taking place at this location, we invite you to check out our great programs and fitness opportunities offered at nearby Dvorak Park, including recreation in the gym and swimming in the outdoor pool.

 The Chicago Park District began converting a vacant lot into this small park in the early 1970s, originally naming it Rose Park.
 In 2004, the Board of Commissioners renamed the park in honor of Guadalupe Reyes as part of an initiative to recognize the contributions of Chicago women.

 Guadalupe Reyes (1918- 2000) was an activist and community leader devoted to improving the lives of Chicago’s Hispanic residents.
 One of eight children born to a family of Mexican immigrants, Guadalupe Reyes had little formal education.
 Despite this, she devoted her life to improving the plight of children, seniors, and the disabled.
 After one of her eleven children suffered severe disabilities caused by spinal meningitis in the 1950s, she began a 50-year campaign addressing the needs of people with disabilities.

 In 1969, Reyes established a school for children with developmental disabilities called Esperanza, which means hope in Spanish.
 In 1973, she founded El Valor, which means courage.
 This organization, still active today, provides many services to children, families, seniors, and people with disabilities.
 Reyes was also a leading force in the struggle to create Benito Juarez High School.
 She was active in the Pilsen Neighbor Community Council, and helped establish the Proyecto Maravialla, a Pilsen senior citizens’ center.